2544939880/from-building-to-deploying-LLMs/README.md

     pip install -r requirements.txt

 >[!TIP]
->I am using computers running macOS, but this workflow is similar for Linux machines and may work for other operating systems as well.
+>I am using computers running macOS (Macmini M2 16GB), but this workflow is similar for Linux machines and may work for other operating systems as well.

 # 🧑‍💻 Code Specification